Some Text

 There are several common STIs, each with its own set of symptoms.
 Here are a few:

 Chlamydia: Symptoms can include pain or discomfort during urination, unusual discharge, and abdominal pain.
-Chlamydia can cause a sore throat, eye infections, and rectal pain, discharge, or bleeding when it’s present in those areas.
-However, many people with chlamydia have no symptoms at all.
+Chlamydia can cause fever, vaginal discharge and rectal pain, discharge, or bleeding when it’s present in those areas.
+However, many people with chlamydia have no symptoms at all.1

 Gonorrhea: Symptoms may include similar ones to chlamydia, such as painful urination and discharge.
 Gonorrhea can also cause sore throat, rectal discomfort, and eye infections.

 HIV (Human Immunodeficiency Virus): Looking for, “STD testing near me?”
-HIV can be hard to spot.
+The only way to know you have HIV is to be tested.
 Early symptoms can be flu-like and include fever, fatigue, and swollen lymph nodes.
-However, HIV can stay asymptomatic (no symptoms) for years, so regular testing is crucial.
+However, HIV can stay asymptomatic (no symptoms) for years.1

 Herpes: Symptoms include painful sores or blisters in the genital or oral area.
-Some people may experience flu-like symptoms during their initial outbreak.
+Some people may experience flu-like symptoms during their initial outbreak.1

-HPV (Human Papillomavirus): HPV often doesn’t cause symptoms but can lead to genital warts and increase the risk of certain cancers.
+HPV (Human Papillomavirus): HPV often doesn’t cause symptoms but can lead to genital warts and increase the risk of certain cancers.1

-Syphilis: This infection can progress through various stages, with symptoms ranging from sores, rashes, and fever in the early stages to severe organ damage in later stages if left untreated.
+Syphilis: This infection can progress through various stages, with symptoms ranging from sores, rashes, and fever in the early stages to severe organ damage in later stages if left untreated.1

 What types of tests are available for STD testing?

 Blood Tests: These tests look for antibodies or other markers of infection in your blood.
-They are commonly used for diseases like HIV, Hepatitis B & C, and syphilis.
+They are commonly used for diseases like HIV and syphilis.2

-Urine Tests: These non-invasive tests detect genetic material from bacteria or viruses in your urine.
-They are commonly used for chlamydia and gonorrhea testing.
+Urine Tests: These tests detect bacteria or viruses in your urine.
+They are commonly used for chlamydia and gonorrhea testing.2

 Where can I get STD testing done, and is it confidential?

-You can get STD testing done at various healthcare facilities like Thrive+ and private medical practices.
+You can get STD testing done at various healthcare facilities like ThriVe and private medical practices.
 Some cities also have specialized sexual health clinics that offer STD testing services.
 It’s essential to know that STI testing is confidential.
-Medical professionals, like those at Thrive+ or your local clinic, are bound by law to keep your information private.
-They are non-judgmental and are there to help you, not to make you feel uncomfortable or embarrassed.
-You should always be treated with respect when finding STD testing near me.
+Medical professionals, like those at ThriVe, are bound by law to keep your information private.
+We’re non-judgmental and here to help you, not to make you feel uncomfortable or embarrassed.
+You should always be treated with respect by a care provider when finding STD testing near me.

 Here’s when you should seek STD testing:

-Remember that these are general guidelines, and it’s essential to consult with a healthcare professional to determine the best testing schedule for your specific situation.
-Keep in mind that avoiding risky sexual behavior is the best way to escape the pain and discomfort of STIs and the concern of getting tested and unwanted pregnancies
+Remember that these are general guidelines, and it’s important to talk with a healthcare professional about your specific situation.
+Keep in mind that avoiding risky sexual behavior is the best way to escape the pain and discomfort of STIs and the concern of getting tested and unplanned pregnancies

 What happens if an STD is left untreated?